-When browsing the Internet, there are only a few things less frustrating than using a site with a slow load time.
-If you run any type of website, it’s important to remember that most visitors will only wait 2 or 3 seconds for a site to load.
+There are few things more frustrating than using a site that takes forever to load when browsing the Internet.
+If you run any type of website, it’s important to remember that most visitors will only wait two or three seconds for a site to load.
 Anything beyond that, and they’ll hit the back button and look for something else.

 Whether your site makes money from advertisements, selling products, or providing customers with information, having visitors move away from your site because it’s too slow can be devastating.

 Learning how to test a website’s speed will help you determine whether your page is slower than it should be.
 In addition, testing the speed of your site is an important first step in figuring out what you can do to speed things up.

 - About 80 percent of all speed-related problems with websites are caused by the website itself and not the hosting provider.

 - There are two things to consider when considering your website’s speed.
 The overall speed that the hosting company you use ― or are thinking about using ― offers and the speed of your specific site, if your site is hosted on a fast server, it might load slowly if you don’t have it set up properly.

 - To make sure you find out right away if your site starts responding slowly, you can ask visitors to report, run scheduled speed tests, and visit your site daily.

 - When investigating your specific site’s response times determine when did problems start, and run a free speed test from multiple locations?